Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 382: Chore: Refactor code in database to enhance functionality. at 2025-11-19 14:59:10
 * Commit 383: Fix: Update documentation for algorithm to support new requirements. at 2025-11-19 14:53:06
 * Commit 384: Style: Update documentation for database for faster execution. at 2025-11-19 17:05:06
+* Commit 385: Docs: Configure CI for component for better maintainability. at 2025-11-20 11:24:13